 2nd Grade: Ms. Emily Babikan

 Emily Babikan teaches 2nd grade at St. Ferdinand School.
-This is her sixth year being part of our talented staff.
+She has been part of our talented staff since 2015.
 St. Ferdinand School holds a special place in her heart, as this is where her teaching career began.
-She taught kindergarten for three years, and now is in her third year teaching second grade.
+She taught kindergarten for three years, and now is in her fourth year teaching second grade.
 She graduated in 2015 from Saint Mary’s University in Minnesota with a Bachelor of Arts degree in Elementary Education.

 “I love teaching and am passionate about helping children foster a love of learning for years to come!
 Every day I learn something new from each of my students, and that is what makes me love coming to work each day!
 It is such a blessing to work at St. Ferdinand.”